 At your original appointment the subject of Will storage will be mentioned.
 You obviously have the option of storing your Will(s) at home, but this will not be the most safe and secure option.
 There will always be the risk of fire damage or destruction, theft or loss of your Will(s).
 The only version of a Will that can be accepted by the Probate Registry when someone has died, is an original, hand-signed and dated paper copy that has been witnessed by two people.

 We therefore offer an alternative to home storage to give our clients the peace of mind of knowing that their Will is safe and secure, and that it will only be released from storage either when they request this via A.R.K.
 Lasting Powers & Wills, or on production of a death certificate after they have passed away.

 The fee for us to arrange for your documents (Wills/Lasting Powers of Attorney etc) to be stored safely is charged on an annual basis as follows:

-To give you further peace of mind that your Will cannot accidentally be lost, misplaced or ignored on your death, you can also have it registered with Certainty, The National Will Register.
-There is a one-off fee for this service and the benefits of having your Will recorded on the register are described below.
+To give you further peace of mind that your Will cannot accidentally be lost, misplaced or ignored on your death, we will also register it’s existence and storage loacation with Certainty, The National Will Register.
+There is a usually a one-off fee payable to Certainty for this service, but we are able to provide the service to our clients free of charge.
+The benefits of having your Will recorded on the register are described below.

 Certainty – The National Will Register